This post may contain affiliate links. Read our disclosure policy here.

 Using a hose and sprinkler to create your own water park experience! – Abbey

-Go to local parks and camp to getaway.
-You can still go home once a day to check om livestock but no stress because you’re camping! – Michele
+Go to local parks and camp and hike to getaway instead of spending money on airfare.
+You can still go home once a day to check on livestock but no stress because you’re camping! – Michele